 Countries importing natural resources will implement a doctrine using several tools: a precise definition of materials, dynamic mining companies, privileged partnerships with producer states, strategic stocks, public or private trading companies in charge of national supply.

-a) What is a critical raw material?
+a) What is a critical commodity ?
 It is a resource for which the industrial risks associated with a supply shortage are high and for which there is no possible substitution.
 A subject will be critical in one industry but not in another, in one country but not in another and this evolves over time.

-b) What is a strategic raw material?
+b) What is a strategic commodity ?
 It is an indispensable resource for state policy or national defense.
 Here again, a subject will be strategic in one country, but not in another, and this evolves over time.

 At European level I cannot find a common policy or common defence that would justify this list.
 China, the USA, Korea and Japan have a list of strategic metals.